zhenbah/Zhensa/docs/admin/searx.favicons.rst

 the FQN_ it is also possible to implement your own resolvers and integrate them into the *proxy*:

-- :py:obj:`searx.favicons.resolvers.duckduckgo`
+- :py:obj:`zhensa.favicons.resolvers.duckduckgo`
-- :py:obj:`searx.favicons.resolvers.allesedv`
+- :py:obj:`zhensa.favicons.resolvers.allesedv`
-- :py:obj:`searx.favicons.resolvers.google`
+- :py:obj:`zhensa.favicons.resolvers.google`
-- :py:obj:`searx.favicons.resolvers.yandex`
+- :py:obj:`zhensa.favicons.resolvers.yandex`